abhilashdindalkop/Rikshawala/README.md

 Rikshawala
 ========================================

-Simple REST API's to list nearby Autorikshaw using Play Framework with Java and Mongo DB
+REST API's to list nearby Autorikshaw and prioritized according to fares using Play Framework with Java and Mongo DB

 Code Structure
 ========